aminrj/aminrj.github.io/_posts/2026-03-28-owasp-mcp-top-10-article-15-mapping.md

 ---

-## Reading the Table as Compliance Evidence
+## Reading the table as compliance evidence

 A regulator assessing Article 15 compliance will ask three questions: